 Today we will analyze those, plus other weird anxiety facts that will help you trace down its source and process it better.

 1.- Anxiety Can Be Genetic: Believe it or not, anxiety can be hereditary.
-According to a recent , anxiety can be passed through your genes, and via parental modeling.
+According to a recent study, anxiety can be passed through your genes, and via parental modeling.
 On the mentioned study, the α-endomannosidasegene was found to be associated with panic disorder and social anxiety disorder.
 Additionally, if one of your parents (or both) tend to suffer from anxiety, there is a big chance that through different conducts they might inadvertently feed anxiety in your household since you were a child, causing you to become anxiety-prone.

 2.- Anxiety Requires Physical Space: Although it’s hard to believe, anxiety does require more personal space.
-According to a , people that suffer from anxiety have a necessity to build a wider personal space bubble.
+According to a neurological study, people that suffer from anxiety have a necessity to build a wider personal space bubble.
 While the average person requires about 20-40cm away from their faces, people with anxiety tend to need at least a space of 60 cm to feel comfortable, otherwise, their stress level rises.

 4.- Anxiety is Physically Painful: Since your body is designed to fight or flight upon stressful situations, anxiety can be physically felt as pain.
 In the presence of threatening situations, your body is forced to release neurochemicals to help you battle, however, since most of those situations only require cognitive force, those substances build up in the form of muscular tension, and physical pain in your head, shoulders, chest, arms, and sometimes even stomach.